apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 ### Preconditions and Postconditions

 [Hoare logic](https://en.wikipedia.org/wiki/Hoare_logic) describes computations as a Hoare triple `{P}C{Q}` where `P` is assertions about preconditions, `Q` is assertions about postconditions, and `C` is the code being described.
+What I'm about to describe is not Hoare logic.
+But the ideas of Hoare logic (computations having well defined preconditions and postconditions) are what prop up the upcoming definitions of safety and correctness.

+Instead of using the definition provided by Hoare Logic, let's define the preconditions of a computation (or function or snippet) as the expected set of possible states that the program can be in before the computation takes place, relevant to the computation.

+Likewise, postconditions are the expected set of possible states the program can be in after the computation, also relevant to the computation.

-Even when we're not conciously trying, odds are that we already think about functions as having preconditions and postconditions.
-If your code is well written, composed primarily of functions, and those functions are well named, then odds are that you have a good idea what your preconditions are.
+Even when we don't constantly try, odds are that we already think about functions as having preconditions and postconditions.
+If your code is well written, composed primarily of functions, and those functions are well named, then odds are that you have a good idea what your preconditions and postconditions are.
 But, you probably don't know exactly what they are.
 In fact, you almost definitely don't.
 Specifying the preconditions and postconditions of parts of your program can be an iterative process.
-You can design them up front, but the implementation of your code will almost certainly introduce new ones.
+You can design them up front, but the implementation of your program will almost certainly introduce new ones.

 In the aerospace industry, we are forced to think in terms of preconditions and postconditions.
 It's the nature of requirements based development, which is mandated by the FAA.
 However, we are forced to think about them from a requirements level, rather than an implementation level.
 The expectation is that the implementation is left up to the software engineer, and its correctness will come out in code review.
 The remainder of this post deals with the implementation level, not the requirements level.

 ### Safety: